 Our Favorite Bicycle Pump Picks:

-For Everyday Use — Topeak JoeBlow Pro Floor Bike Pump
+For Everyday Use — Topeak JoeBlow Booster Floor Bike Pump

-Here at Bicycle Universe, we’re huge fans of Joe Pro pumps.
-For everyday use, we think you’ll like the Topeak JoeBlow Pro Floor Bike Pump.
-For a floor pump, it’s quite lightweight, clocking in at under three pounds.
+Here at Bicycle Universe, we’re huge fans of Joe Blow pumps.
+For everyday use, we think you’ll like the Topeak JoeBlow Booster Floor Bike Pump.
+For a floor pump, it’s very well built, clocking in at around six pounds – so pretty meaty!
+It’s not cheap, but a good pump will last you years.
+My Joe Blow is at least 10 years old and still works great!

-It has a smooth appearance made even smoother with the inclusion of a polished metal barrel.
-The Smarthead lets you use either Presta or Schrader tire valves.
+The Booster has a smooth appearance made even smoother with the inclusion of a polished metal barrel.
+The Smarthead (DX3) lets you use either Presta or Schrader tire valves.
 Its total pumping capacity is an impressive 160 PSI.

 For High-Pressure Tires — Pro Bike Tool High-Pressure Mini Bike Pump